Skip to main content

 Clicking the notification will give you more information about the modules that are not yet fully compatible with Divi 5 Public Alpha.

-In the example above, the modules used are Woo Product Title and Woo Product Images.
+In the example above, the modules used are Woo Product Title and Images.

 ⚠️ Note: Only pages with unsupported Divi 4 modules will experience slowdowns due to the Divi 4 framework being loaded.
 Pages using modules fully supported by Divi 5 Public Alpha will maintain optimal performance without any impact on speed.

-To take full advantage of Divi 5's performance and speed improvements, we recommend using only modules that are fully compatible with the Divi 5 Public Alpha.
-All core Divi 4 modules are compatible, except for WooCommerce modules.
+To take full advantage of Divi 5's performance and speed improvements, we recommend using only fully compatible modules with the Divi 5 Public Alpha.
+All core Divi 4 modules are compatible except for WooCommerce modules.

 Backward Compatibility Mode In The Builder

-It’s also possible to edit legacy modules in the new Visual Builder using Divi 5’s backward compatibility interface.
-Divi 5 will interpret legacy shortcodes and generate a settings panel using the native field types currently available.
+Legacy modules can also be edited in the new Visual Builder using Divi 5's backward compatibility interface.
+Divi 5 interprets legacy shortcodes and generates a settings panel using the native field types currently available.

 The backward compatibility interface is still in its alpha stage, and you may encounter errors or notice missing settings if the legacy module uses unsupported field types.
 Editing legacy modules also requires an Ajax reload after any setting is changed.

-Backward compatibility mode is a temporary solution to bridge the gap while creators from the Divi Marketplace redevelop their modules for Divi 5, and we will continue to improve the system and fix problems throughout the alpha phase.
+Backward compatibility mode is a temporary solution to bridge the gap.
+At the same time, creators from the Divi Marketplace will redevelop their modules for Divi 5, and we will continue to improve the system and fix problems throughout the alpha phase.

 You can also revert to Divi 4 at any time.
 For more information, see the How to Rollback to Divi 4 article.